iyzana/kotlin-while-else/README.md

 A kotlin library providing a while-else functionality.

 This is meant as a joke, duh.
+Though maybe it really is useful for frontend development when displaying lists or fallbacks otherwise.
+Who knows.

 Usage: